Fostering in East Midlands

 When you foster with us in the East Midlands, you’re guaranteed truly local support.
 That’s because our staff live within the communities they work for, meaning they truly understand the needs of local carers and can use this knowledge to help you make a real difference to children’s lives.

 In fact, we pride ourselves on our sense of community and host regular events, carer support groups and training courses to help you get the best from your fostering experience.
-During 2016 we have a range of local social events across the region to enable carers to get together and have fun.
+We have a range of local social events across the region to enable carers to get together and have fun.

 There’s a shortage of around 500 foster carers across Derbyshire, Leicestershire, Northamptonshire and Nottinghamshire so we need to recruit new carers today.
 If you’re thinking about fostering, we’d love to hear from you.